Venezuelans clash with pro-Maduro Code Pink activists in tense scene outside DC embassy

 “The Venezuela coup attempt is the Trump administration trying to overthrow the government of Nicolás Maduro in order to steal Venezuelan oil,” Code Pink co-founder Medea Benjamin tweeted Tuesday.

-Meanwhile, pro-Guaido protesters came to confront the Codepink activists, holding signs like “Venezuela wants Democracy, not another Cuba.”
+Meanwhile, pro-Guaido protesters came to confront the Code Pink activists, holding signs like “Venezuela wants Democracy, not another Cuba.”
 In interviews, these protesters emphasized that they are from Venezuela – unlike many of the Code Pink protesters.

 “Those people right there, they’re not Venezuelan.
 They don’t have a passport.
 They don’t have our IDs,” said 32-year-old Clemente Pinate, who said he is from the country and came to the United States when he was 12.